marcduda/sequence_classification/servier_package/README.md

 # `Model_3` improvement :
 For a problem where there are more than one predicting outputs (P1 to P9 for example), we have to modify the model to take that into account, some selected possibilities:
-- do `n` models (same as before) each predicting an output `Pi`, the training is very long though and we have to basically optimize N models.
+- Do N models (same as before) each predicting an output `Pi`, the training is very long though and we have to basically optimize N models.
-- see it as a multi-label problem (i.e an observation can have a positive value of 1 for several outputs at the same time) and train a single model.
+- See it as a multi-label problem (i.e an observation can have a positive value of 1 for several outputs at the same time) and train a single model.
 A change to the last layer may be enough to accommodate to the new problem.
-- see the problem as a sequence to sequence problem meaning that from a string of characters we want to predict the sequence of `P1`to `Pn`, the advantage is also that we train a single model but the architecture needs more changes.
+- See the problem as a sequence to sequence problem meaning that from a string of characters we want to predict the sequence of `P1`to `Pn`, the advantage is also that we train a single model but the architecture needs more adjustments.

 General Improvement:
-- add error treatment (when data is not as expected for example).
+- Add error treatment (when data is not as expected for example).
-- replace prints with a proper logger.
+- Replace prints with a proper logger.